Healthier lunchbox recipes

 Whether squeezing it in before the school run in the morning or before bed on busy midweek evenings, preparing your child's lunchbox can seem like just another thing on the list.

-School meals are a great choice, but if you do make a packed lunch for your child then we've got you covered with our range of quick, easy, healthier lunchbox ideas.
+School meals are a great choice, but if you do make a packed lunch for your child then we've got you covered with our range of quick, easy, healthier lunchbox ideas and tips.

-Base the lunchbox on foods like bread, rice, pasta and potatoes.
+Base the main lunchbox item on foods like bread, rice, pasta and potatoes.
 Choose wholegrain where you can.

-Keep a small selection of bread in the freezer.
-Make lunchboxes more interesting by using different shapes, like bagels, pittas and wraps, and different types of bread, such as granary, wholemeal and multi-grain.
+Keep a small selection of different types of bread in the freezer so you have a variety of options – like bagels, pittas and wraps, granary, wholemeal and multigrain.

-Wraps and pots of fillings can be more exciting for kids when they get to put them together.
-Dipping foods are also fun and make a change from a sandwich each day.
+Wraps and pots of fillings can be more exciting for kids when they get to make them.
+Dipping foods are also fun and a nice change from a sandwich each day.